ajayanti75/ajayanti75/README.md

-# 👋 Hi, I'm Aditya Jayanti, and im currently helping end cyber risk @ Arctic Wolf
+# 👋 Hi, I'm Aditya Jayanti,

+⚙️ Currently helping end cyber risk @ Arctic Wolf

 🏫 Statistics Grad at the University of Waterloo, with a minor in CS